oliverjam/learn-rest-apis/README.md

 If the passwords do not match then create a new error with a message of "Unauthorized".
 Set a `status` property on the error object with a value of `401`.
 Then call `next` with the error to pass it on to the error-handling middleware.

 If the passwords match then sign a new JWT using `process.env.JWT_SECRET` and respond with a `200` and an object with just the `access_token` property.
+We don't need to send the whole user object since this endpoint is just for logging in and getting a token.

 <details>
 <summary>Solution</summary>